Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are specific and distinct, clearly pointing to the definition of a country.
-They avoid using the word 'country' itself.
-The mention of geographical borders, population, government, and international recognition are good indicators.
+The informed clues are specific and distinct, avoiding the word 'country' while clearly pointing to the concept of a sovereign state.
+They effectively highlight characteristics like boundaries, government, population, culture, and traditions, which are key differentiators.

 ✅ Strengths:
 - Generally specific and relate to correct answer